Observation of the Non-linear Meissner Effect: Acknowledgements

-AC thanks Russ Giannetta for initiating his interest in the non-linear Meissner effect.
 This work was supported by EPSRC grants EP/R011141/1, EP/L015544/1, and EP/H025855/1.
 Crystal growth and characterization of LaFePO at Stanford University was supported by the Department of Energy, Office of Basic Energy Sciences under Contract No. DE-AC02-76SF00515.
 Crystal growth and characterization of CeCoIn$_5$ was supported by the National Science Centre (Poland) under research grant No. 2015/19/B/ST3/03158.